How to Make Jewelry with Argentium Sterling Silver: Fold Forming, Soldering & More with Cynthia Eid

 If you’ve used Argentium sterling silver before, you know.

 You know that Argentium sterling silver is highly tarnish resistant.
-You know that it’s just as easy to make jewelry using Argentium as it is to make jewelry with sterling–minus all the firescale and other discoloration.
+That it’s just as easy to make jewelry using Argentium as it is to make jewelry with sterling–minus all the firescale and other discoloration.
 You know that it balls up into well-formed, fabulously shiny balls when you ball the ends of wire, instead of dull, kind of lumpy balls that sterling usually produces.

 But if you don’t know what Argentium is and how dreamy it is to work with, you’ve come to the right place!